Get

 The 6 Steps to Switch Your Dog’s Food

-1. Speak With Your Vet
+1. Speak With a Vet

 Every dog is different.
 Some are very healthy their entire lives, despite diet changes or environmental factors.
 They tend to live to an old age and have a relatively normal life.
 Other dogs seem to have a problem right from the get-go.
 It seems no matter what kind of diet they have, their stomach, skin, or overall health suffers from it.

 Your dog could have some sort of allergy or sensitivity to a certain ingredient, so you need to find a food that doesn’t have that ingredient.
 Coming up with the appropriate diet plan can be very difficult.
-So, it is very important to consult with your vet to determine if your dog is an eligible candidate for the recipe you’re selecting.
+So, it is very important to consult with a vet to determine if your dog is an eligible candidate for the recipe you’re selecting.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!